 I asked her if it was uncomfortable filming intimate scenes with Sam, having just the one episode to work together, and she said the scenes were “beautifully done” and handled by the crew with “extreme sensitivity.”

-I would agree, of course.
-The right touches all around, and a job very well done.
+At the time, I didn’t know how the scene was filmed, or how much we would see.
+I agree with Emma though – the right touches all around, and a job very well done.
 Heart breakingly beautiful by both actors.

 Emma hadn’t actually seen the episode yet, and she remarked, “Hmmm, how can I see the episode…?”
 Emma, if you’re reading this, (or anyone else in the UK), you can now order Episode 302 (and 301 – new episodes come out on Mondays) from Amazon Prime UK (click here for the link).